thoughtbot/dns/book/chapters/registering-a-new-domain.md

 We may not want to put sensitive information on the internet, which is understandable.
 We could use non-personal email addresses, PO boxes, and fake phone numbers, but those sound like a lot of work for a simple domain name.
 Many registrars offer a service called WHOIS Privacy that lists obscuring information such as _their_ contact info instead.
 This can be a nice alternative, but the same info can also be used to determine who has rights to a domain, so if our info isn't there, it can be harder to prove that we own it.

-In one case, a registry shut down because its owner spent thousands of dollars of customer money on liposuction, escorts, and a chihuahua.
+In one case, a registry shut down because its owner spent thousands of dollars of customer money on [liposuction, Escalades, and a Miami Penthouse](https://web.archive.org/web/20120421215616/http://www.businessweek.com/technology/content/mar2007/tc20070309_245992.htm).
 As ridiculous as this sounds, customers who had WHOIS Privacy enabled couldn't prove that they had rights to their domains as the site slowly imploded.
 This is a worst case scenario, but it's important to be aware of the potential tradeoffs of WHOIS privacy.

 ### Next Steps